peermusic/research/storage.md

 ## Performance

-Using the [demo page](http://demo.agektmr.com/storage/), we tested the techiques for our use-case (multiple hundred files of about 5-10MB).
+Using the [demo page](http://demo.agektmr.com/storage/), we tested the performance of the different techniques for our use-case (multiple hundred files of about 5-10MB).

 Technique       | Browsersupport
 --------------- | ---------------------
-FileSystem      | Fast, handles even big amounts of data well IndexedDB       | Freezes the browser, really slow, non-predictable behaviour with permanent and temporary storage (might be a bug in the demo page), WebSQL          | Freezes the browser, Slow, doesn't handle larger files well, crashes the browser easily
+FileSystem      | Fast, handles even big amounts of data well IndexedDB       | Freezes the browser, really slow, non-predictable behaviour with permanent and temporary storage (might be a bug in the demo page)
+WebSQL          | Freezes the browser, slow, doesn't handle larger files well, crashes the browser easily

 ## Decision: FileSystem